n0rtr0n/GoLEDz/README.md

 ```

 ## Running the project
-To run the project, first navigate into the `backend`, then run the go project
+To run the project, first navigate into the `backend`, then run the go project:

 ```
 $ cd backend